 How to get started in Germany

-The following steps are the most important things to do to help you start in Germany.
+The following steps are the most important things tfor your start in Germany.
 These steps are mainly written for foreigners and should be a little help in the labyrinth of German bureaucracy.
-Do not hesitate to contact Mrs. Timmel, if you have any questions:

 Contact a German Embassy or a German Consulate in your home country or country of residence.
 Please, apply in time, because it takes several weeks for a visa to be issued.
 Foreign scientists require a multiple entry visa for the Federal Republic of Germany .
 This detail is important, because with a simple tourist visa you are not allowed to work.
 The Department for Human Resources of UFZ will send you an invitation letter in which the status of your work at UFZ is explained.

-Exceptions are citizens from EU countries and the EWR countries Iceland, Norway, Liechtenstein, Switzerland, who do not need a visa to enter Germany, but have to apply for a "Freizügigkeitsbescheinigung" (it means that you are allowed to work in Germany).
+Exceptions are citizens from EU countries and the EWR countries Iceland, Norway, Liechtenstein, Switzerland, who do not need a visa to enter Germany.

 Citizens of the USA, Australia, New Zealand, Japan, Canada, Israel and South Corea do not require a visa to enter Germany as a tourist either, but they must apply for a residence permit within the first three months after their arrival in Germany in the appropriate Foreigner´s Registration Office.
-This takes time and you have to count with at least 6-8 weeks until you are allowed to work.
-So better to apply for visa with a work permit in a German Embassy before starting your travel to Germany.
+This takes time and you have to count with at least 1 week until you are allowed to work.
+Alternatively you can apply for visa with a work permit at a German Embassy before starting your travel to Germany.

 Please, check in time with the staff of the Human Resources Department of the UFZ or your scientific host to find out whether you need to bring any specific documents with you.
 This could include, for example, your university diploma or birth and marriage certificates.
 It is best to bring certified translated copies of these documents with you rather than have translations done on the spot.